-In addition to the above projects, the Active Travel partnership entered into with Sustrans secured an allocation of at least £100,000 per annum from the national Community Links programme to support the development and provision of Active Travel infrastructure across the region.
+In addition to the above projects, the Active Travel partnership entered into with Sustrans secured a further annual funding allocation of at least £100,000 per annum from the national Community Links programme to support the development and provision of Active Travel infrastructure across the region.
 This funding is available to match-fund up to 50% of the cost of projects by bidding to the Partnership's Active Travel Grant Scheme.
-Owing to the success of the scheme an increased allocation of £111,948 of Community Links grant funding was secured in 2016/17.
+Owing to the success of the scheme in previous years an increased allocation of £107,462 from of Community Links grant funding was secured in 2017/18.

-During 2016/17 the Active Travel Grant scheme supported:-
+During 2017/18 the Active Travel Grant scheme supported:-